Sync errors

 Important: make sure that by default a sync doesn’t throw any error.
 Below you will find the most common causes for sync errors and tips on how to solve them.
 Don’t simply ignore all errors, or at some point you might risk dismissing new errors about files important to you.

-When an error happens, the sync will try to continue until the end, processing all the remaining files.
-If one of the bases is disconnected, the sync will stop.
-See Logs for a list of all errors that can happen.
+When an error happens, a sync tries to continue until the end, processing all remaining files.
+If one of the bases is disconnected, the sync stops.
+See Logs for a list of errors that can happen.

-To view the error message, click the error badge that appears on the right side of the sync item, or select Show sync errors from the context menu.
-This will open the Activity log window, which contains all messages related to the file operations performed during the past syncs, as well as all errors.
-(The Activity log window can also be opened from the Window menu in the main menu bar, or from the status bar menu.)
-Selecting a log shows a more detailed message in the text area at the bottom of the window.
+To view the error message, click the error badge that appears on the right side of the sync item.
+The Activity log window opens, which contains all messages related to the file operations performed during the past syncs, as well as all errors.
+(The Activity log window can also be opened from the Window menu in the main menu bar, or from the status item menu.)
+Selecting a log shows a detailed message in the text area at the bottom of the window.

-Errors can be marked as solved from the context menu of the Activity log window.
-Errors are solved automatically when starting the sync again or when they are removed after they reach the maximum log age (which you can set by clicking on the three dots button in the toolbar).
-When all errors for a sync item are solved, the error badge on the right of the sync item is dismissed.
+Errors can be marked as resolved from the context menu of the Activity log window.
+Errors are automatically marked as resolved when starting the sync again or when they are removed after they have reached the maximum log age.
+When all errors for a sync item are resolved, the error badge on the right of the sync item disappears again.

 If there are any unresolved errors, the status icon shows an exclamation mark.
-If all errors are solved, the icon returns back to the default one.
+If all errors are solved, the icon is reverted to the default one.

 Notifications